Modern, lively, and famously fashionable, spending one day in Milan isn’t quite like spending a day in any of Italy’s other popular tourist cities!

 Before there was a unified Italy, there was still a Milan… and a series of Dukes of Milan to rule it.

-Their home was Castello Sforzesco, which looks every bit the part of the medieval castle, thick walls and room for a moat and all, while also being plopped right in the middle of what is now modern Milan.
+Their home was Castello Sforzesco, which looks every bit the part of a medieval castle, with thick walls and room for a moat and all, while also being plopped right in the middle of what is now modern Milan.

 There are plenty of museums inside the castle, but with only one day in Milan, you likely won’t have time to enter any.